 How to: Analyze Threshold Violations Using the Counters Panel in Load Test Analyzer

 The Counters panel is visible in the Graphs view and the Tables view in the Load Test Analyzer while a load test is running, or when you are analyzing a load test result.
-See Analyzing Load Test Results in the Graphs View, Analyzing Load Test Results and Errors in the Tables View and How to: Access Load Test Results for Analysis.
+For more information, see Analyzing Load Test Results in the Graphs View of the Load Test Analyzer, Analyzing Load Test Results in the Tables View of the Load Test Analyzer and How to: Access Load Test Results for Analysis.

 Threshold violations are associated with specific performance counters, and indicate that the performance counter either exceeded or fell below a set threshold value.
 Icons in the counters panel communicate threshold violations.